still-standing/running-adventures/_posts/story/2019-01-02-title_explanation-post.markdown

 #### Bringing clarity
 Let's now answer those questions!
-Actually, you just have to watch these three very short videos, smash them together.
-And everything will then be crystal clear...
+Actually, you just have to watch these three very short videos, smash them all together in this very specific order ... and everything will then be crystal clear...

-<iframe width="280" height="300" src="https://www.youtube.com/embed/IFeUIJMwG4A" frameborder="0" allowfullscreen></iframe>

-<iframe width="280" height="300" src="https://www.youtube.com/embed/NgzRea-9TuI" frameborder="0"  allowfullscreen></iframe>

-<iframe width="280" height="300" src="https://www.youtube.com/embed/3taMwAEGBVc" frameborder="0" allowfullscreen></iframe>
+{% include title-explanation.html %}